Bain Capital vs Bain & Company: Are They the Same?

 Bain & Company is one of the Big 3 (MBB) management consulting firms, alongside McKinsey and BCG.
 It advises companies and PE funds on strategy, operations, and transformation.
 Consultants work in case teams of 3–5 people for 8–12 weeks at a time.
 For the full firm overview, see what is Bain & Company.

-Bain & Company's signature industry is private equity — widely regarded as the #1 consulting firm serving PE funds, publishing the annual Global Private Equity Report and earning a large share of revenue from PE due diligence and portfolio value creation (Source: Bain Global PE Report 2026).
+Bain & Company's signature industry is private equity.
+The firm is widely regarded as the #1 consulting firm serving PE funds, publishing the annual Global Private Equity Report and earning a large share of revenue from PE due diligence and portfolio value creation (Source: Bain Global PE Report 2026).

 What Bain Capital Does